How Is Coffee Made in Space?

 “We couldn’t think of a better way to showcase the smoothness and strength of our coffee than by providing the crew aboard the International Space Station with an easy-to-make blend that will keep them on their feet, so to speak,” noted Mike Brown, Death Wish Coffee’s founder.

-Here’s the process we used to make freeze-dried Death Wish Coffee for space:
+Here’s the process we used to make freeze-dried Death Wish Dark Roast Coffee for space:

-- First, the coffee is roasted and coarse ground.
+- First, the coffee is roasted and ground to a coarse texture.

 - The coffee is then brewed with hot steam and heated down to a thick concentrate.

-- From there, the concentrate is frozen to temperatures of -50 degrees below zero.
+- From there, the concentrate is frozen to minus 50.

 - The coffee is then broken up into small .05-1-millimeter pieces, sifted and sorted based on size.